Rhode Island Disorderly Conduct Lawyer

 Is Indecent Exposure classified as Disorderly Conduct in Rhode Island?

-Yes and it’s considered an even more serious crime than a regular disorderly conduct charge.
+Yes, and it’s considered an even more serious crime than a regular disorderly conduct charge.
 In Rhode Island, indecent exposure is when a person intentionally, knowingly or recklessly exposes their genitals to other people for sexual stimulation or arousal.
 This conduct is done under a circumstance where this exposure would cause alarm or distress to a person.

 The penalties for indecent exposure in Rhode Island are different from a regular disorderly conduct charge.
 You may potentially face up to a year in jail and a $1,000 fine.
 If you are charged with indecent exposure again after being convicted, it will be considered a felony and up to 3 years of jail time.
 Also, you may need to have professional counseling.